longkunxuluke/longkunxuluke.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-## About *(Updated: 2024-07-08)*
+## About *(Updated: 02-Oct-2024)*

 My name is Longkun Xu, people also call me Luke.

-I earned my PhD in computational chemistry at the _Australian National University_ in 2022, under the guidance of [Prof. Michelle Coote](https://cootelab.com/).
-After that I joined _Samsung Research China-Beijing (SRC-B)_ as an engineer.
-My research interests focus on method development of computational chemistry and computational materials, AI for Science, HPC and quantum computing, as well as the application of their related algorithms in industry scenarios such as batteries, OLEDs, semiconductors, and drugs.
-I published 10+ papers in journals including _JACS_, _Nature Communication_, _JCTC_, _JPCL_, _JPCC_, _JPCA_.
-My research was highlighted in media including _AI for Science Global Outlook 2023 Edition_, _EurekAlert!_, _PHYS.ORG_, _Chemistry in Australia_.
-I server as a reviewer for _ICML(2024, 2023)_, _NeurIPS(2023, 2022)_, _JCTC_, and _JPCA_.
+I earned my PhD in _computational chemistry_ at the _Australian National University_ in 2022,
+under the supervision of _Prof.
+Michelle Coote_.
+After that I joined _Samsung Research China-Beijing (SRC-B)_ and worked as an research engineer.
+In July 2024 I joined _Dongyangguang (HEC) New Energy Research Institute_ as a senior researcher.
+My research interests focus on method development of computational chemistry and computational materials, AI for Science, HPC and quantum computing, and their applications in many industrial scenario including battery, display, semiconductor, capacitor, aluminum foil, fluorine chemicals, and BMS algorithms.
+I have published 10+ papers in journals including _JACS, Nature Communication, JCTC, JPCL, JPCC, JPCA_.
+My research was highlighted in _AI for Science Global Outlook 2023 Edition, EurekAlert!, PHYS.ORG, Chemistry in Australia_.
+I server as a reviewer for AI conferences _ICML(2023, 2024), NeurIPS(2022, 2023)_ and chemical journals including _JCTC_ and _JPCA_

 You can find my blog posts [here](https://longkunxuluke.github.io/year-archive/), which are some tutorials used to answer questions I have been frequently asked, feel free to let me know your comments and questions.You can contact me via longkunx@gmail.com

 ![WO](/images/WO-2.jpg)

 ## Education and Employment

+[07/2024]-[Now], Senior Researcher, Dongyangguang (HEC) New Energy Research Institute, Dongguan, China

 [12/2021]-[07/2024], Engineer (05/2022 - 07/2024) <- Intern (12/2021 - 05/2022), Samsung Research China-Beijing (SRC-B), Beijing, China